manhowong/manhowong.github.io/bio.md

     </a>
 </div>

-While I was studying the neural correlates of vision development in Germany, I came across Buddhism and immediately found myself drawn to their worldview, in particular their view on time perception.
-[Time perception](https://en.wikipedia.org/wiki/Time_perception) has a central role in human cognition, including decision making and motivation.
-To learn more about the neural circuitry governing motivation-guided behaviors, I started my postdoctoral research in my current lab which was hosted at the Picower Institute at MIT then.
+While investigating the neural correlates of vision development in Germany, I encountered Buddhism and immediately found myself drawn to their worldview, particularly their perspective on time perception.
+Time perception plays a central role in human cognition, influencing decision-making and motivation.
+To delve deeper into the neural circuitry underlying motivation-guided behaviors, I started my postdoctoral research in my current lab, which was hosted at the Picower Institute at MIT then.

 **Postdoctoral training and career transition**
-Picower is housed in the same building with other MIT's brain sciences departments, including labs working on the cognitive branch of linguistics.
-Building 46 (as it is affectionately called) is the place where I was first introduced to linguistics research and where I saw the possibility to combine my interests in different fields.
-During my time there, I went to talks and seminars in psycho- and cognitive linguistics as far as my schedule allowed, although at the time I had only a very basic knowledge of linguistics.
-Nevertheless, the exciting linguistics works happening in Building 46 opened a whole new world for me.
+Picower shares a building with various brain sciences departments at MIT, including labs dedicated to cognitive linguistics.
+Building 46, as it is affectionately called, was where I initially discovered the world of linguistic research and realized the potential of blending my diverse interests.
+While my understanding of linguistics was limited at the time, I attended talks and seminars on psycho- and cognitive linguistics whenever my schedule allowed.
+Nevertheless, the exciting linguistics work happening in Building 46 opened a whole new world for me.

 <div class="img-box-l">
     <a target="_blank" href="/img/rosh_hashanah.jpg">